Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 ## Setting Up Encryption Keys - CAUTION
 Duration: 2

 Under the covers, FF3 is using encryption to achieve the results it gets.
 Like with all encryption, there are keys.
 These keys are secrets.
 For this demo, the keys will be set explicitly, and we will give example keys here as part of that demo.
-The acutal requirement is that they be present as a session variable.
+The actual requirement is that they be present as a session variable.
 These keys can be populated any way that is apprpriate.
 In a real world setting. they may be retrieved programmatically via External Function from am external KMS or other vault.

 ### CAUTION DO NOT EVER USE THESE KEYS IN A REAL WORLD SYSTEM.
-NOW THAT THEY HAVE BEEN USED IN THIS DEMO, THEY SHOULD BE CONSIDERED DANGEROUS, AND NEVER USED OUTSIDE OF THIE DEMO.
+NOW THAT THEY HAVE BEEN USED IN THIS DEMO, THEY SHOULD BE CONSIDERED DANGEROUS, AND NEVER USED OUTSIDE OF THIS DEMO.

 > Note: Do not use these keys outside this demo.
 You may also feel free to substitute in different keys at this time.
-If you do so, then understand that the results you get during the future steps will differ from the examples output offered as the keys will be differen t and therefore the rsulting, underlying encryption operations will turn out differently.
+If you do so, then understand that the results you get during the future steps will differ from the examples output offered as the keys will be different and therefore the resulting, underlying encryption operations will turn out differently.

 ``` */
 ---  Set the userkeys.